-1. Sift the cornmeal, flour, baking powder, and salt into a large bowl.
-Set aside.
-Melt the butter for 20 seconds intervals until liquid, in the microwave, or in a pan on the stove until melted.
+Add cornmeal, flour, baking powder, and salt into a large bowl, whisk to combine.
+Melt butter for 20 seconds intervals until liquid, in the microwave, or in a pan on the stove until melted.
 Let cool for 2 minutes.

-2. Whisk the buttermilk, 1 egg, and butter together well.
+Whisk the buttermilk, 1 egg, and butter together well.
 Add honey to buttermilk mixture, whisk until combined well.
-Add the buttermilk mixture to the cornmeal mixture and mix using a large spoon, or hands.
+Add the buttermilk mixture to the cornmeal mixture and mix using a spatula.
 Do not over mix.
 Just combine until the dry ingredients come together with the wet.
-Leave the batter lumpy, like below.
+Leave the batter lumpy, see below.

-3. Grease with butter very well: 8 inch pan or a 9×13 pan if doubling recipe.
-Pour batter into pan, place in oven and bake for time needed, check below.
+Grease with butter very well: 8 inch pan or a 9×13 pan if doubling recipe.
+Pour batter into pan, place in oven and bake for time needed, see below.

 ~For an 8 inch pan: bake for 20-25, use a toothpick at 20 minutes to test the center of the baking dish.
 When the toothpick comes out clean the bread is ready.